movementlabsxyz/MIP/MIP/mip-84/README.md

 **Assumption**: The relayer is fully trusted to submit the completion of the transfer to the bridge contracts.

 **Risks**: Since the component is trusted, in principle no risks are associated with it.
-The risk lies in the trust assumption.
-If the Relayer software component becomes malicious or faulty, the bridge is compromised, potentially leading to significant loss of funds bounds.

 **Consequence**:
-The relayer can submit the completion of the transfer to the bridge contracts without any restrictions.
+The relayer always submits the correct completion transaction, i.e. without tampering with the sender, receiver and amount.
+The relayer can transfer without any restrictions.
 Since the relayer is trusted, no additional components are needed.
 Furthermore, no additional protective measures are needed.

 ### Partially Trusted Relayer